-Susan M. Grady, who tried to heal her son from diabetes with prayer, and paid for her ignorance wih her son's life, has been charged, rightly, with neglect.
+Susan M. Grady, who tried to heal her son from diabetes with prayer, and paid for her ignorance wih her son's life,

 Susan M. Grady, 42, formerly of Broken Arrow, prayed with others over her son, Aaron Gregory Grady, when he became ill on June 2, 2009, according to an affidavit filed Tuesday in Tulsa County District Court.
 His condition worsened, and he died June 5, according to the affidavit.